UziTech/regexper-static/README.md

 # Regexper

-**This project has been migrated to https://gitlab.com/javallone/regexper-static**
+**The original project has been migrated to https://gitlab.com/javallone/regexper-static**

-Code for the http://regexper.com/ site.
+Code for the https://uzitech.github.io/regexper/ site.

 ## Contributing